Joker/jade/README.md

 ## Custom filter  :go
 This filter is used as helper for command line tool
 (to set imports, function name and parameters).
-Filter may be located at any nesting level.
+Filter may be placed at any nesting level.
-When jade used as library :go filter is not needed.
+When Jade used as library :go filter is not needed.

 ### Nested filter  :func
 ```